 10. How Strong Is A Jaguar – Jaguar Strength

-- Jaguar is an incredibly strong animal.
+- Jaguar strength is incredible.

 - The biting power of a jaguar is 1,300 PSI, which is more than that of a tiger and a lion (1,000 PSI).